NwaforChukwuebuka/affliate-system/README.md

 - All sensitive data is stored in PostgreSQL with proper indexing
 - API keys are managed through environment variables
 - n8n credentials are encrypted and secured
+- Mistral API calls use HTTPS with proper authentication

 ### Email Compliance

 The system includes:
 - Unsubscribe links in all emails
-- Compliance checking before sending
+- AI-powered compliance checking before sending
 - Rate limiting and batch processing
 - GDPR-friendly data handling
+- Automated compliance assessment in Mistral enrichment

 ### Production Considerations